-This ideal approach will require considerable additional resource, particularly as applied to a growing older population.
+This ideal approach will require considerable additional resources, particularly as applied to a growing older population.
 The population shift will impact disproportionately on women, who provide most of the care to family members.
-Consideration must also be given to how to properly resource the Carers (Scotland) Act 2016, giving real affect to the principles of that legislation.
+Consideration must also be given to how to properly resource the Carers (Scotland) Act 2016, giving real effect to the principles of that legislation.

 Commissioning for personalisation

 We note that the majority of pre-Covid local Commissioning Plans are weighted towards health-related matters and make little or no reference to personalised care and support.
 A perspective that embraces the holistic person with the right to choice and control should be central to framing more personalised commissioning practices.

 SDS legislation calls for innovative solutions to allow people to hold individual service funds, necessitating a shift in commissioning practice from block funding to personal commissioning, to enable more freedom of choice and greater control.

 We acknowledge that there is some financial risk in departing from traditional service models to new models that might initially be underused.
 We would support more discussion on how risk might be shared.